Comprehensive Guide to Analyzing and Optimizing PostgreSQL Log Buffer Performance

 Use the pg_stat_wal View:

-This view provides insights into WAL usage:
+view to gain insights into WAL usage:

-SELECT * FROM pg_stat_wal; |
+SELECT * FROM pg_stat_wal;

 Key metrics: